Ben-Elric/Ben-Elric-Data-Structures-Algorithm-Coursework/README.md

 # Data Structures & Algorithm Coursework
-A coursework in Nanjing University of science &amp; technology.
+A coursework in Nanjing University of Science &amp; Technology.